quickwit-oss/quickwit/README.md

 # 🙋 FAQ
 ###  How Quickwit is different from traditional search engines like Elasticsearch or Solr?
 The core difference and advantage of Quickwit is its architecture.
-Built for the cloud, we designed from the ground-up optimized index datastrutures for object storage, support natively highly reliable distribution performant  & reliable architecture.
-Last but not least, and above all our love to write the right code to deliver highly performant and highly reliable distributed search.
+Built for the cloud, we designed from the ground-up optimized index data structures for object storage, native support, and a highly reliable distribution performant architecture.
+Last but not least, we put our love in every line of code.
 ### What license does Quickwit use?
 Quickwit is open-source under the GNU Affero General Public License Version 3 - AGPLv3.
-Concretely, it means that are free to use Quickwit for your project, as long as you don't modify Quickwit.
+Fundamentally, this means that you are free to use Quickwit for your project, as long as you don't modify Quickwit.
 If you do, you have to make the modifications public.
 We also provide a commercial license for enterprises to provide support and a voice on our roadmap.

 ### What is Quickwit business model?
-Our business model relies on our commericial license.
+Our business model relies on our commercial license.
 There is no plan to become SaaS in the near future.

 # 🪄 Third Party Integration